 Sign up for our email list at the bottom of this page

-Party With the Stars Find out what objects are currently in the night sky and where to find them.
-Following the indoor presentation, we will set up telescopes on our rooftop deck, weather permitting.
+Friday, April 21 • 8:00-9:30 pm Find out what objects are currently in the night sky and where to find them.
+Following the indoor presentation, we will set up telescopes outside, weather permitting.

 Space Place guest presentations are always free and open to the